 A good litmus test is whether or not you feel truly energized and excited to work towards your goal.
 If you feel dread — that’s not it.
 Our brain is programmed to avoid suffering, so goals that don’t feel good will promptly get the boot.

 Tap into the natural flow of what you want to do, not the upstream current of what you “should do.”

-And two — be mindful of competing motivations in your life.
+Be mindful of competing motivations in your life.
 Does your vision align with your current priorities?
 We only have so much time and motivation to devote to obligations or projects, so if your goal doesn’t align with your priorities, it will also get the boot.

 For example, I recently had a flash of inspiration to be a crafty person and learn how to sew.
 I got all excited and purchased a sewing machine and took a sewing class —and then never sewed anything.
 Turns out, sewing is not important to me right now.
 Maybe when I have kids or redecorate but right now — sewing, you get the boot.

 Don’t waste your precious energy on things you don’t actually want to do (and also, don’t feel bad about it).

 2. Distill your focus & do the first small thing.